MoonStorm/FastCrud/README.md

     - The GET method supports joins.
     - The main entity can now be aliased.
 It is now recommended to alias every entity in a JOIN for easy targeting in the WHERE clause.
     - The limit of 7 entities in a JOIN was removed.
+    - A stable preview is available on NuGet (visible in VS when "Include preleleases" is checked in the Package Manager panel).
   - Model generator (database first):
     - [Breaking change] Added support for self referenced entities.
     - [Breaking change] Added support for multiple references to the same target using the InverseProperty attribute.
     - [Breaking change] Better handling of columns representing reserved keywords in C#.
     - Support for new csproj style projects.
     - Fixed a problem preventing it from being used in VS2019 and later.
+    - Pending NuGet publish.
   - Tests:
     - All the tests have been reviewed and most got refactored.
     - Workaround added for the badly implemented serialization context in Specflow.